cogilabs/ElitePanel/README.md

 The ElitePanel is powered by an ESP32 microcontroller.
 The Arduino code for the ESP32 integration is available in the `esp32_code` directory in this repository.

 It features:
- - A standalone code, that doesn't use the **ElitePanel Control App** and is ready to go for my config of Elite Dangerous.
+ - A standalone code, that doesn't use the **Cogilabs ElitePanel Configurator** and is ready to go for my config of Elite Dangerous.
 You can directly customize the program to modify keys → [Here](/esp32_code/standalone/standalone.ino)
- - [WIP] A programmable version of the code, built to work with the **ElitePanel Control App** and to have customisable outputs → [Here](/esp32_code/pcProgrammable/pcProgrammable.ino)
+ - [WIP] A programmable version of the code, built to work with the **Cogilabs ElitePanel Configurator** and to have customisable outputs → [Here](/esp32_code/pcProgrammable/pcProgrammable.ino)